ChrisKeefe/ChrisKeefe.github.io/_drafts/2022-05-22-to-nord-norsk.md

 ## New Friends
-- The desk clerk at the Scandic Kirkenes, who called us crazy Americans, told us of the legend Lars Monson, and was super over-the-top helpful always.
+- The desk clerk at the Scandic Kirkenes, who called us crazy Americans, told us of the legendary Lars Monson, and was super over-the-top helpful always.
   Thank you!
 - Nox sweet licorice - like starburst but grown up just a little.
 - Two kooky kids who spent their evening throwing soccer balls at buildings